Skip to content

 Blood cells travelling through blood vessels

-The Bradford Cardiovascular Research Group attended the Northern Cardiovascular Research Group (NCRG) meeting in Manchester on 28 April 2023.
+The Bradford Cardiovascular Research Group attended the Northern Cardiovascular Research Group meeting in Liverpool on 17 April 2024.
 This long-standing annual conference draws together the greatest minds in cardiovascular research from the northern region, regularly attracting up to 100 delegates.
-Our PIs Jurgen Muller, Munir Hussain and Jacobo Elies were in attendance and Kirsten Riches-Suman gave an excellent presentation covering her research into vascular dysfunction in type 2 diabetes.
-As a comparatively small and friendly conference, it is a great training ground for young researchers.
-First year PhD student Courtney Riley attended, and second year students Alisah Hussain and Yaw Asare-Amankwah presented posters of their PhD work.
+Our PIs Jurgen Muller, Munir Hussain, Kirsten Riches-Suman and Mark Boyett were in attendance.
+Bradford researchers Kirsten Riches-Suman and Mark Boyett gave plenary presentations covering their research into vascular dysfunction in type 2 diabetes and the regulation of heart rate, respectively.
+As a comparatively small and friendly conference, the meeting is also a great training ground for young researchers.
+PhD students Alisah Hussain and Yaw Asare-Amankwah presented posters of their PhD work that were very well attended.

 Recent news